-Armed Forces Special Powers Act (AFSPA): Powers and Pros & cons of the law
+Armed Forces Special Powers Act (AFSPA): Know the Powers, Pros & cons of the law

 What is Armed Forces Special Powers Act (AFSPA)?

-The Armed Forces (Special Powers) Act-(AFSPA) was passed on September 11, 1958 to help the army in tackling the disturbed areas of the Northeast India.
-AFSPA was implemented in the Kashmir amid increase in the insurgency in 1990.
+The Armed Forces (Special Powers) Act-(AFSPA) was passed on September 11, 1958, to help the army in tackling the disturbed areas of Northeast India.
+AFSPA was implemented in Kashmir amid an increase in the insurgency in 1990.

-In simple terms, AFSPA is a law which gives immense powers to armed forces to maintain the rule of law in the“disturbed areas”.
+In simple terms, AFSPA is a law that gives immense powers to armed forces to maintain the rule of law in “disturbed areas”.

-Under this law the armed forces have the authority to prohibit gathering of five or more persons in an area.
-In some cases the forces can open fire on the disturbing factors after giving due warning if found any suspicious person.
+Under this law, the armed forces have the authority to prohibit the gathering of five or more persons in an area.
+In some cases, the forces can open fire on the disturbing factors after giving due warning if found any suspicious person is.

-When a state or region declared is as disturb area?
+When a state or region declared is a disturbed area?

-When differences in the communities arise on the basis of race, religion, language, region and caste and anarchic situation arises then the state or central government is entitled to declare that area as "Disturbed Area Act".
+When differences in the communities arise on the basis of race, religion, language, region, and caste and an anarchic situation arises then the state or central government is entitled to declare that area as "Disturbed Area Act".

 AFSPA is levied only in those areas which have been declared as disturbed areas.
 Army and armed forces are sent in the area only after the implementation of this law.